thegworld/gtx-browser/docs/webapps/README.md

 ### Architecture Philosophy

-There are a lot of great guidelines within Chromium
+There are a lot of great guidelines within GTx Browser

 - [Style guides][45]
 - [Dos and Don'ts][47]